RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

 </div>

-A very nice map showing the position of all the capacitors is available at [retroupgrades.co.uk](https://www.retroupgrades.co.uk/).
-This is a handy tool when doing the recap of the SNES mainboard.
+A very useful map showing the location of all the capacitors is available at [retroupgrades.co.uk](https://www.retroupgrades.co.uk/).
+This is a handy reference when recapping the SNES mainboard.

 <p align="center">
     <img src="Images/Main_11.png" alt="Description" width="600">
 </p>

-All the old capacitors are removed without any damage to traces or pads.
-During the removal, I notice some areas of leakage which could cause corrosion.
-These areas are treated with vinegar first, then cleaned and the corrosion is removed with a glass fiber pen.
-Below are some pictures from the removal and recap process.
+All the old capacitors are removed without causing any damage to the traces or pads.
+During the removal, I notice some areas of leakage that could cause corrosion.
+These areas are first treated with vinegar, then cleaned, and the corrosion is removed with a glass-fibre pen.

+Below are some pictures from the capacitor removal and recap process.

 <p align="center" float="left">
     <img src="Images/Cap_01.jpeg" alt="Description" width="200">